Solving Probabilistic Verification Problems of Neural Networks using Branch and Bound

-Probabilistic verification algorithms can be divided into \emph{sound} algorithms that provide valid proofs and \emph{probably sound} algorithms that provide valid proofs with a certain predefined probability. \FairSquare{}~\cite{AlbarghouthiDAntoniDrewsEtAl2017} is a fairness verification algorithm, a subset of probabilistic verification that studies problems such as \cref{eqn:demographic-parity-intro}. \FairSquare{} uses SMT solving for splitting the input space into disjoint hyperrectangles, integrating over which yields bounds on a target probability. \Textcite{ConverseFilieriGopinathEtAl2020}~(\SpaceScanner{}) and~\textcite{BorcaTasciucGuoBakEtAl2023} divide the input space into disjoint polytopes using concolic execution and reachable set verification, respectively, to perform probabilistic verification. \Textcite{MorettinPasseriniSebastiani2024} use weighted model integration~\cite{BellePasseriniBroeck2015} to obtain a general probabilistic verification algorithm but neither provide code nor report runtimes.
-A restricted subset of probabilistic verification is \#DNN verification~\cite{MarzariCorsiCicaleseEtAl2023}, corresponding to probabilistic verification under uniformly distributed inputs.
-The \#DNN verifier \ProVeSLR{}~\cite{MarzariRoncolatoFarinelli2023} uses a similar massively parallel branch and bound approach as our algorithm but does not perform general probabilistic verification.
+Probabilistic verification algorithms can be divided into \emph{sound} algorithms that provide valid proofs, \emph{probably sound} algorithms that provide valid proofs only with a certain predefined probability, and \emph{unsound} algorithms that do not quantify their probability of providing invalid proofs.
+Probably sound algorithms provide similar guarantees as \emph{probably approximately correct (PAC)} learning~\cite{Bishop2007}.
+Fairness verification is a subset of probabilistic verification that studies problems such as \cref{eqn:demographic-parity-intro}.
+Another subset of probabilistic verification is \#DNN verification~\cite{MarzariCorsiCicaleseEtAl2023}, corresponding to probabilistic verification under uniformly distributed inputs. \Cref{tab:related-work} provides an overview of approaches for neural network verification.